-After the velvet revolution a number of smokeless, relaxed tearooms (cajovny) have spread around Prague.
+After the velvet revolution, many smokeless, relaxed tearooms (cajovny) have spread around Prague.
 These tea-houses are largely frequented by younger Czechs who are mainly interested in visiting exotic locations, such as Africa, Peru or Southeast Asia, rather than Western Europe.
 Thus, the Asian tea-houses put themselves into holiday mode.

 U Boziho Mlyna

-A cozy little teahouse that manages to be both stylish and a chill-out spot.
-Local art on the walls, easy chairs here and there, and evocative lighting make it great spot to sit down with an excellent pot of tea from a big list of teas, coffees and health drinks.
-The clientele ranges from hippies to housewives, and the music (thankfully kept at low volume) is eclectic as well.
-The overall message is clear, though: just take it easy.
+A cosy little teahouse that manages to be both stylish and a chill-out spot.
+Local art on the walls, easy chairs here and there, and evocative lighting make it a great spot to sit down with an excellent pot of tea from a big list of teas, coffees and health drinks.
+The clientele ranges from hippies to homemakers, and the music (thankfully kept at low volume) is eclectic.
+The overall message is clear, though: take it easy.
 Location: Lublanska 50